LongNguyen206/project_mernmade/README.md

 Part of our client's job is to work with small and medium-size businesses and provide them with social media marketing solutions.
 This means that if a business has a product that they want to promote, they would typically reach out to [social media influencers](https://influencermarketinghub.com/what-is-an-influencer/) who would feature these products in their social media content.
 A good social media marketing campaign usually benefits from a wider reach compared to the traditional advertising, and can also save the business a significant amount of marketing costs. *(You can read more about influencers marketing [here](https://blog.scrunch.com/24-reasons-why-brands-should-be-working-with-influencers) and [here](https://www.searchenginepeople.com/blog/brands-rely-influencer-marketing-2018-beyond.html))*

-One of the difficulties that Mary faces is to meet the exact requirements of a business and provide them with the most relevant influencer to promote the product, given a large number of available options.
+One of the difficulties that Mary faces is to provide her clients with the most relevant influencers/platform to promote their product, given a large number of available options.
+She believes that giving businesses access to her constantly updated database will save time for all parties, by allowing companies to filter and identify themselves the best option to launch their marketing campaign and target their preferred audience.

 Therefore, the client set us a challenge to create a highly selective, transparent and easy to navigate B2B database of influencers and online communities that businesses (her clients) can have access to and through which they can form partnerships.

 ## 3. Describe the client’s current setup and data:

 Our client has a database of influencers and communities that she currently adds data to using [RStudio](https://www.rstudio.com/) and her team uses MS Excel.
-She would then handpick the most relevant influencers to offer the businesses as social media marketing platforms.
-Our client would very much welcome a better solution.
+This database is currently for internal use only (by Mary herself).
+The process of inputting data is also very tedious as the data is in the form of rigid tables.
+She would then handpick the most relevant influencers to offer the businesses.
+Our client would very much welcome a better and safer solution.

 ## 4. Describe the project you will be conducting and how your App will address the client’s needs:

 With the current setup, Mary has to manually match the businesses she is working with and the influencers she has access to.

 Our project would provide Mary with a web app, where she or her team can login as **admins** and consistently fill the database with verified influencer profiles.
 Businesses and brands would, in turn, be able to sign up as **users**, navigate through this database and select the most relevant influencers they would want to work with based on specific criteria.

-Businesses would also be albe to short list potential influencers they would want to work with.
-Additionally, businesses would also be able to leave feedback and reviews on influencers they had worked with, which would benefit other business users of the web app.
+Businesses would also be able to shortlist potential influencers they would want to work with.
+Additionally, businesses would be able to leave feedback and reviews on influencers they had cooperated with in the past, which would give useful data insights both to our client and other users of the app.

-To avoid fake and irrelevant business accounts, **admins** would also be able to do a formal verification of registered users, ensuring their authenticity.
+To ensure legitimacy of reviews, **admins** would also be able to do a formal verification of registered users' authenticity.

 ## 5. Identify and describe the software (including databases) to be used in your App:

 ### [NodeJS](https://nodejs.org/en/)

-Apart from being an obvious frontliner for modern web development, **NodeJS** can be described as a free and open source Javascript cross-platform for server-side programming.
-Introduced in 2009 as Google Chrome's Javascript engine, NodeJS elevated Javascript (which was only client-side prior to this) to a fullstack web programming language.
+Apart from being an obvious front-liner for modern web development, **NodeJS** can be described as a free and open source Javascript cross-platform for server-side programming.
+Introduced in 2009 as Google Chrome's V8 Javascript engine, NodeJS elevated Javascript (which was only client-side prior to this) to a fullstack web programming language.

 Unlike [Ruby](https://www.ruby-lang.org/en/) and its heavy and opinionated framework [Ruby on Rails](https://rubyonrails.org/), Javascript (and therefore NodeJS) benefits from a highly optimized engine which makes it much faster than Ruby, allowing for better performance, higher scalability with less number of servers.